International Law Provides World Jewry Full Legal Rights to the Land of Israel.

 • The European Coalition for Israel has done much to awaken interest with their extremely insightful documetary film, Give Peace A Chance (embedded below).

-The Unity Coalition for Israel was privileged to host Dr. Gauthier, together with Frank Gaffney of the Center for Security Policy.
-They recently spoke with Senatorial and House foreign policy legal aides in the Capitol Building addressed the issue of Israel’s rights under international law.
-They presented the case against the International community for direct violation of it’s own Agreements and Charters.
+The Unity Coalition for Israel was privileged to host historian and legal expert, Dr. Jacques Gauthier, and Frank Gaffney of the Center for Security Policy in the US Capitol Building.
+Together with UCI, they addressed Senate and House foreign policy staff on the issue of Israel’s rights under international law.

 The Legal Case for Israel by Professor Eugene Kontorovich – “I would challenge anyone to find another example where a defensive conquest has been called ‘illegal’.”